 Maytag is a familiar and popular name brand of washers and dryers.
-The Maytag line has been around for over one hundred years with the first washer introduced to the market in 1907.
+The Maytag line has been around for more than one hundred years with the first washer introduced to the market in 1907.
 The line was acquired by Whirlpool in 2006 but remains a top seller.
-As one of the most often used appliances in the home, most likely there will come a time when a washer repair is necessary.
-These troubleshooting solutions will help keep your Maytag Bravos washer working smoothly and might just save you from a costly service call from a repair technician.
+Since a clothes washer is one of the most often used appliances in a home, there will most likely come a time when a washer repair is necessary.
+These troubleshooting solutions can help keep your Maytag Bravos washer working smoothly and might just save you from a costly service call from a repair technician.

 Washer Doesn't Move Smoothly Between Cycles

-If the washer starts and seems to progress through the cycle well but doesn't move to the spin cycle, it is quite possible that the problem is with the locking lid switch.
+If the washer starts and seems to progress through the cycle well but doesn't move to the spin cycle, the problem may be with the locking lid switch.
 If the door lock switch does not engage fully, the washer will not move into the high spin mode.

 If this does not solve the problem, you will need to replace the switch.
 Door switches are inexpensive parts and easy to replace.
 If you need a user or repair manual, you can find it here.